 Of the remaining backgrounds, the most frequent cases consist of topologies where a high energy delta electron is produced near the track start or gamma ray interactions produced from bremsstrahlung or Compton scatters deposit energy near the track start.
-Both of these signatures produce a stopping electron near the track that mimics a two-electron $0\nu\beta\beta$ event signature.
+Both of these signatures produce a stopping electron near the track that can mimic a two-electron $0\nu\beta\beta$ event signature.
 The most difficult backgrounds to reduce are the $^{137}$Xe, while the best background rejection is obtained for $^{208}$Tl events.
 This difference in performance is due to the subtle differences in topologies for how these backgrounds deposit energy in the ROI. $^{208}$Tl tends to have more multi-track topologies due to multiple gamma interactions while selected $^{137}$Xe background topologies have a higher fraction of topologies containing a high energy delta ray occurring near the track start. $^{214}$Bi sits between these two backgrounds as its photopeak is similar to producing a single electron in the ROI, like $^{137}$Xe backgrounds, while it can also deposit energy in the ROI through multiple gamma interactions, like $^{208}$Tl.

-For the 10\% He sample, performance reduces with increasing pressure for the $^{137}$Xe background while $^{208}$Tl and $^{214}$Bi performance improves with pressure.
-This difference in background rejection with pressure is due to the worsening track reconstruction of the primary track with larger pressures, affecting variables that are harder to reconstruct such as the blob energy.
-The $^{137}$Xe background is more affected by this worsening performance as these backgrounds rely more on the blob information while gamma backgrounds can be rejected more efficiently using more handles such as the total primary track energy and single track vs multi track topologies.
+For the 10\% He sample, performance decreases with increasing pressure for the $^{137}$Xe background while $^{208}$Tl and $^{214}$Bi performance improves with pressure.
+This difference in background rejection with pressure is due to deterioration in track reconstruction of the primary track with higher pressures, affecting variables that are harder to reconstruct, such as the blob energy.
+The $^{137}$Xe background is more affected by this degraded performance as these backgrounds rely more on the blob information.
+On the other hand, gamma backgrounds can be rejected more efficiently using more handles such as the total primary track energy and single track vs multi track topologies.

 Similar to the 1 bar case, the overall performance improves with reducing the diffusion amount across higher pressures.
 In the case of the 5\% CO$_2$ and no diffusion all backgrounds show the same behavior of improved performance with pressure, due to the better quality of track reconstruction.